Laptop Exams: Spring 2019

 Laptop Exam Policies:

-- Laptop examinees are required to use SofTest to take laptop exams.
+- Laptop examinees are required to use Examplify to take laptop exams.
 You may not use any other software for taking these exams.

-- The exam files for this May's exams are now available to download.
-Please download your exam files at least 48 hours before your first exam.
+- The exam files for all Spring 2019 exams are available now.
+Please download your exam files at least 48 hours before your exam.
 Otherwise, expect to handwrite your exams.

 - Laptop examinees are not required to sign up since we expect the majority of students to take exams on a laptop.
 Instead, we are asking students planning to handwrite their exams to notify Registration Services of their decision by e-mail ([email protected]).